Detection of toxic small molecules using polymers and Raman scattering

 Mycotoxins are small molecule toxins produced from fungi that contaminate a wide variety of crops.
-These small molecules can be extremely carcinogenic to humans, posing dangerous hazards in food production and consumption.
+These small molecules can be extremely carcinogenic to humans, posing dangerous hazards in food production and consumption even at low concentrations.
 Detecting mycotoxins traditionally employs the use of specific affinity agents.
 These detection methods, however, are expensive, do not offer the opportunity to detect a multitude of toxins in complex matrices, and are often qualitative.

-Researchers at the University of Minnesota have developed a new method for capturing and detecting small molecule toxin targets such as mycotoxins.
-This method utilizes linear polymers, with commercially available monomers, as capture agents for various small molecules.
-Using multiplex surface-enhanced Raman scattering (SERS), a single polymer affinity agent can facilitate multiplex detection of a class of molecules through less-specific interactions than traditional affinity agents.
+To address this gap, researchers at the University of Minnesota have developed a new method for capturing and detecting small molecule toxin targets such as mycotoxins.
+This method utilizes linear polymers, with commercially available monomers, as capturing agents for various small molecules.
+Using surface-enhanced Raman scattering (SERS), a single polymer affinity agent can facilitate multiplex detection of a class of molecules through less-specific interactions than traditional affinity agents.
 In other words, by providing fingerprint spectra for various targets, one can easily detect more than one target mycotoxin in relevant complex matrices.
 Lastly, polymer affinity agents exhibit heightened flexibility in solution, thus enabling optimal polymer-target binding that is not achievable when pre-anchored to the substrate.

 Phase of DevelopmentTRL: 3-4

 Proof of concept, showing detection of two different small molecule targets of interest deoxynivalenol and ochratoxin A at concentrations relevant to their regulation limits, which are 1 ppm and 5 ppb respectively.

 Desired PartnershipsThis technology is now available for:

 - Sponsored research

 Please contact our office to share your business’ needs and learn more.